MarketplaceUX/around-ux/pages_screens/home_screen.md

 ### All Tabs

-* <span class="proto-color">Click tabs to view their content</span>
+* *Click tabs to view their content.*

 * Refresh icon refreshes the content in current view.

 ### Friends Near Me Tab

-* Shows list of friend check-ins near me.
+* Shows a list of friend check-ins near me.

-* Profile icon links to View Profile.
+* Profile icon links to [View Profile][1].

-* Right arrow links to View Checkin.
+* Right arrow links to [View Checkin][2].

 ### Friends Worldwide Tab

-* Shows list of friend check-ins worldwide.
+* Shows a list of friend check-ins worldwide.

-* Same interaction as Friends Near Me.
+* Same content and interaction as for the Friends Near Me tab.

 ### Explore Nearby Tab

-* <span class="proto-color">Click search input to see results.</span>
-* Shows list of places near me.
+* Shows a list of places near me.
+Also lets users search for locations.

-* Each row links to View Place.
+* Each row links to [View Place][3].

+* *Click search input to see Explore Nearby Map.*

+* *Click search input field to see Search Results.*

-### View Explore Nearby Map
+### Explore Nearby Map
+* Shows the locations represented on the Explore Nearby screen on a larger map.

+* Map pins link to [View Place][3].

-* <span class="proto-color">Click map image on Explore Nearby screen.
-Click back arrow to return to previous screen.</span>
+* *Click the map image on the Explore Nearby tab.
+The back arrow is active to return you to previous screen.*
-* Map pins link to View Place.

 ### Search Results
-* <span class="proto-color">Click input field on Explore Nearby screen.
-Click back arrow to return to previous screen.</span>
+* *Click the search input field on the Explore Nearby tab.
+Both "results found" and "no results found" scenarios are available.
+The back arrow is active to return you to previous screen.*

-* Show results in same format as Explore Nearby content.
+* Results are displayed in same format as Explore Nearby content.

-* Can search again from this screen to refresh view with more search results.
+* User can search again from this screen to refresh the view with more search results.

+[1]: view_profile.html "Go to View Profile"
+[2]: view_checkin.html "Go to View Checkin"
+[3]: view_place.html "Go to View Place"